Perkins King

-Perkins King (January 12, 1784 – November 29, 1857) was an American lawyer, businessman, and politician who served one term as a U.S. Representative from New York from 1829 to 1831.
+Perkins King (January 12, 1784 – November 29, 1875) was an American lawyer, businessman, and politician from New York.
+Active in politics as a Democratic-Republican, Jacksonian, and Democrat, he served one term as a United States Representative from 1829 to 1831.

 Biography

 King was born in New Marlborough, Massachusetts on January 12, 1784, a son of Amos King and Lucy (Perkins) King.
 He was educated in New Marlborough, and moved to Greenville, New York in 1802.

 Business career

 After moving to New York, King studied law, and was admitted to the bar.
 He also became involved in business ventures, including a woolen mill.

 Political career

-He served as Greenville's town clerk in 1815, and was town supervisor from 1817 to 1820.
+Active in politics as a Democratic-Republican, Jacksonian, and Democrat, he served as Greenville's town clerk in 1815, and was town supervisor from 1817 to 1820.
 He was a justice of the peace from 1818 to 1822.
 He was appointed a judge of the Greene County Court in 1823 and served until becoming First Judge in 1838.
 He was a member of the New York State Assembly (Greene Co.) in 1827.